 In order to provide more resources for affordable housing programs, in 2005 the City established the Philadelphia Housing Trust Fund (HTF).
-The HTF provides a sustainable funding stream by dedicating a portion of document recording fees for affordable housing.
-The creation of the HTF required state enabling legislation, a City Council ordinance, and a Mayor's Executive Order.
+The HTF provides a sustainable funding stream for affordable housing by dedicating a portion of document recording fees.
+Creation of the HTF required state enabling legislation, a City Council ordinance and a Mayor's Executive Order.